H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - If rule 3 was applied, then by the assumption, $m_i ->^(v a l) d_i$ and $m_(i+1) ->^(v a l) d_(i+1)$ and $d_i ->^(p r) d_(i+1)$.
   Therefore, $d_i ->^(p r) d_(i+1)$.
 This means $d_0 ->^(p r) d_1 ->^(p r) dots ->^(p r) d_k ->^(p r) d_0$, which is a contradiction.

   If there is one dequeue in the cycle.
 Without loss of generality, suppose $m_0$ is a dequeue.
+Then, $m_0 prec m_1$ because rule 1 or rule 4 was applied and $m_k prec m_0$ because rule 1, rule 2 or rule 5 was applied.

   (\*\*)
 ]